diegodoimo/hierarchical_nucleation/README.md

 # Hierarchical nucleation in deep neural networks

-This repository is the official implementation of the paper [Hierarchical nucleation in deep neural networks](https://arxiv.org/abs/2007.03506).
+This repository contains the code associated to the paper [Hierarchical nucleation in deep neural networks](https://arxiv.org/abs/2007.03506).

 ## Requirements
 Please make sure to have Anaconda downloaded and installed